dave-woods/yt-search-play/README.md

 * `force_no_cache` [bool]: When true, prevent the program from reading from or writing to the cache.
 * `force_no_history` [bool]: When true, disable the search history functionality.
 * `mark_watched` [bool]: When true, mark videos as "Watched" on YouTube (requires cookiefile).
+* `use_thumbnails` [bool]: When true, video thumbnails are fetched and stored in the data directory, and then displayed next to the video title.
 * `subs_mode` [bool]: When true, fetch videos from a YouTube account's subscription feed instead of using a search query (requires cookiefile).
 * `wl_mode` [bool]: When true, fetch videos from a YouTube account's Watch Later playlist instead of using a search query (requires cookiefile).
 * `reverse` [true|false|'wl']: When true, reverse the order of the fetched videos, or only when using `wl_mode` if set to `'wl'`.